jeff1evesque/machine-learning/README.md

 =========================== 4 passed in 1.06 seconds ===========================
 ```

-**Note:** all unit tests will be incorporated into an automated travis-docker build, which will be available with milestone [1.0](https://github.com/jeff1evesque/machine-learning/milestones/1.0).
+However, these unit tests will later be incorporated into docker container, within a travis build.
+This automated unit testing, will be unavailable until milestone [1.0](https://github.com/jeff1evesque/machine-learning/milestones/1.0).

 **Note:** more granular unit tests, will be available with milestone [1.0](https://github.com/jeff1evesque/machine-learning/milestones/1.0).